collective/collective.xmltestreport/README.txt

 The test runner is identical to the one in ``zope.testrunner``, but it is capable of writing test reports in the XML format output by JUnit/Ant.
-This allows the test results to be analysed by tools such as the Hudson continuous integration server.
+This allows the test results to be analysed by tools such as the Jenkins continuous integration server.

 Usage